cxumol/prompts/1-code/html-SPA.md

 <CodeStyle>
 1. Use `<link rel="stylesheet" href="https://unpkg.com/mvp.css"> `.
 Its slogan is "No class names, just semantic HTML".
 So please have a good sense of design with semantic HTML.
 2. Be concise.
-When there's only one line in a JS bracket block, write it as oneliner.
+When there's only one line in a JS bracket block, write it as oneliner; remove whitespace around symbols like "[{]}," for a compact view.
 3. Write onclick (or similar) attributes to bind js function in HTML to avoid addEventListener in `<script>`.
 4. Preferred ES6 features: arrow function, template literals
 5. Unfavored ES6 features: `const`: use `var` instead to avoid TDZ performance issue, unless inside for{}, if{}.